DominicZahn/Project_Neo/docu/Exercise2.md

 > *How to set the start position correctly?*

 > *How to reset rviz from python?
 Good rviz api?*
+> -> not necessary if sim time used

-> *Best way to retrieve robot info URDF, tf, when to use what?*
+> *Best way to retrieve robot info URDF?*

 > *Second run always results in wrong tf tree.
-Restart of sim is necessary!*
+Or not????ß*

 > *Is it correct that the force-torque-sensor is located in the ankle?*
 > `<!--xacro:reemc_force_torque_sensor name="leg_left_6_link"  update_rate="100.0"/-->`